 This activity how must formally invoice to the service consumers (usually have external) for the services we are provided to them.
 It is especially important to note that when charging is an optional practice, all services require a funding model because all costs need to be funded by an agreed practice and method.

 Service Financial Management Contribution to Value Chain Activities

 Plan: The Plans at all levels when need funding based on information, including finances.
 Service Financial management supports the planning with budgets, forecasts, reports, and other relevant valuable information.

-Improve: All improvements must be prioritized with the return on investments (ROI) in mind.
-Service Financial Management supplies tools and information for improvements based on the evaluation and prioritization.
+Improve: All improvements must be prioritized with the return on investment (ROI) in mind.
+Service Financial Management supplies tools and information for improvements based on evaluation and prioritization.

-Obtain / Build: Service Financial Management obtaining the resources of all types is supported by budgeting (Ensuring the sufficient funding) and accounting (ensuring the transparency and evaluation).
+Obtain / Build: Service Financial Management obtaining the resources of all types is supported by budgeting (Ensuring sufficient funding) and accounting (ensuring transparency and evaluation).

 Deliver and Support: Service Financial Management’s ongoing operational costs are a significant part of the organization’s expenses/expenditures.
 For commercial organizations, ongoing service delivery activities are also an important source of income.

 Service Financial Management helping and ensuring a sufficient understanding of both.
 Charging (if applicable) supports the service provider and the service consumer in their business relationships with the billing and reporting.

 Evolution of the Service Financial Management with the New Technology